FrancoisGLacoste/wikipedia-Crawler/README.md

 wikiCrawler:
 A basic wikipedia Crawler that starts from an initial wikipedia article and recursively builds the set of all wikipedia articles that are accessible for a given maximum depth of recursivity

-We print the results both on screen and in a log file.
+We print the results both on screen and in a file.

 wikiGraphCrawler.py:
 Like wikiCrawler, but it moreover produces a directed graph (in graph theory sense) that links Wikipedia articles regarded as nodes.